microsoftgraph/msgraph-sdk-powershell/src/Calendar/beta/docs/New-MgBetaUserDefaultCalendarEvent.md

       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[AllowedRoles <String[]>]`: List of allowed sharing or delegating permission levels for the calendar.
 Possible values are: none, freeBusyRead, limitedRead, read, write, delegateWithoutPrivateEventAccess, delegateWithPrivateEventAccess, custom.
       - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
-      - `[IsInsideOrganization <Boolean?>]`: True if the user in context (sharee or delegate) is inside the same organization as the calendar owner.
+      - `[IsInsideOrganization <Boolean?>]`: True if the user in context (share recipient or delegate) is inside the same organization as the calendar owner.
-      - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of sharees or delegates for the specified calendar, false otherwise.
+      - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of recipients or delegates for the specified calendar, false otherwise.
 The 'My organization' user determines the permissions other people within your organization have to the given calendar.
-You cannot remove 'My organization' as a sharee to a calendar.
+You can't remove 'My organization' as a recipient to a calendar.
       - `[Role <String>]`: calendarRoleType
     - `[CalendarView <IMicrosoftGraphEvent[]>]`: The calendar view for the calendar.
 Navigation property.
 Read-only.
     - `[CanEdit <Boolean?>]`: true if the user can write to the calendar, false otherwise.
 This property is true for the user who created the calendar.
 This property is also true for a user who has been shared a calendar and granted write access, through an Outlook client or the corresponding calendarPermission resource.
 Read-only.